TheNextGuy32/peace-of-westfalia/rules.md

 Players experience Tradeoffs depending on the choices made on their turns.
 Do simultaneously, unless a Player requests it be done in Initiative Order.
 All remaining Gold turns into Diplomatic Influence at a rate of 1:1 (may be lost during Tradeoffs).

-The Emperor:

-Gains 1 Diplomatic Influence, which he may place or save, if Foreign Powers (other than himself) owned zero provinces in the Empire throughout the entire Round.

-Gains 2 Diplomatic Influence, which he may place or save, if he or his allies conquered at least one province from a Foreign Power during the Round.

-Loses 3 Diplomatic Influence (saved or placed) if Foreign Powers (other than himself) own provinces in the Empire and he did not fight in a war (Private or Religious) against a Foreign Power.

-If you did not Combat Heresy and are not a Foreign Power, roll a D6.
-On a 1-3, one of your orthodox provinces of your choice converts to the religion you consider heretical.
-Remember, Player capitals never convert this way.

-If you did not Combat Heresy and are a Foreign Power, add 1 to your roll for Internal Troubles and Wars Abroad next phase.

-If you did not Engage in Diplomacy, lose 1 Diplomatic Influence (saved or placed).

-If you did not fight in a war (Private or Religious), lose 2 DI (saved or placed).

 ###### Foreign Powers

 Any Player may become a Foreign Power if he owns no non-capital towns and: Rounds 1-3 has 5 Imperial Power or less, or Rounds 4-6 has 15 Imperial Power or less.